DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 console.log(number1);
 ```
 ---
-## 📘 The Global Environment and The Global Object
+## 📘The Global Environment and The Global Object
 * when ever code is run in javascript it's run inside an execution context.
 Meaning a wrapper that the javascript engine wrap that up, that code that you've written in **global execution**.

 ![Image](./images/gloabl-environment.png)